chintan-moneykey/shipping-label-maker/README.md

 • The formula for shipping cost is used, but does not implement the class value, connecting to the enumeration (above).

+I intend to continue updating this app after submission, and implemet the above instructions.

 ## Build instructions

 ```